Noncooperative Coordination via a Trading-based Auction: Appendix: Proofs of Main Results

 with decrement factor $\decFactor$ and initial trading unit $d_0$.

 Combining the number of cycles needed and the maximum steps per cycle, we obtain the upper bound on the number of steps needed for \texttt{TACo} to terminate:

 \end{customproof}

-\begin{IEEEbiography}[{ }]{Jaehan Im} (Graduate Student Member, IEEE) was born in Seoul, Republic of Korea.
-He received the B.S. and M.S. degrees in Aerospace Engineering from the Korea Advanced Institute of Science and Technology (KAIST).
-He is currently pursuing the Ph.D. degree in the Department of Aerospace Engineering and Engineering Mechanics at The University of Texas at Austin. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Jaehan Im} (Graduate Student Member, IEEE) received the B.S. and M.S. degrees in Aerospace Engineering from the Korea Advanced Institute of Science and Technology (KAIST), Daejeon, Republic of Korea.
+He is working toward the Ph.D. degree in Aerospace Engineering and Engineering Mechanics at The University of Texas at Austin, Austin, TX, USA.
+His research focuses on game-theoretic coordination, robust decision-making, and air traffic management for advanced air mobility. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Filippos Fotiadis} (Member, IEEE) was born in Thessaloniki, Greece.
 He received the PhD degree in Aerospace Engineering in 2024, and the MS degrees in Aerospace Engineering and Mathematics in 2022 and 2023, all from Georgia Tech.
 Prior to his graduate studies, he received a diploma in Electrical \& Computer Engineering from the Aristotle University of Thessaloniki.
 He is currently a postdoctoral researcher at the Oden Institute for Computational Engineering \& Sciences at the University of Texas at Austin.
 His research interests are in the intersection of systems \& control theory, game theory, and learning, with applications to the security and resilience of cyber-physical systems. \end{IEEEbiography}